tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 Interfaces
 -------------

-**PyTorch interface to hybrid with PyTorch modules:**
+**PyTorch Interface to Hybrid with PyTorch Modules:**

-As we have mentioned in the backend section, the PyTorch backend may lack the advanced features.
-This doesn't mean we cannot hybrid advanced circuit module with PyTorch neural module.
-We can run the quantum function on TensorFlow or Jax backend, while wrapping it with a Torch interface.
+As we have mentioned in the backend section, the PyTorch backend may lack advanced features.
+This doesn't mean we cannot hybrid the advanced circuit module with PyTorch neural module.
+We can run the quantum function on TensorFlow or Jax backend while wrapping it with a Torch interface.

 .. code-block:: python